 It is a legal requirement that all children are entitled to religious education.
-RE is an important part of our curriculum both as a subject but also in its role to help the promotion of the spiritual, moral, social, and cultural development of our pupils.
-We want our pupils to grow up as tolerant and informed citizens and believe that respect and understanding of other beliefs is a vital part of this aim.
+RE is an important part of our curriculum both as a subject in its own right but also in its role to help the promotion of the spiritual, moral, social, and cultural development of our pupils.
+We want our pupils to grow up as tolerant and informed citizens and believe that respect and understanding of others beliefs is a vital part of this aim.